 Forbes Lecture 2008

-On 6 November 2008 Professor Rosalind Croucher, then a Commissioner of the Australian Law Reform Commission, delivered the 2008 Forbes Lecture (entitled “150 Years of Torrens – Too Much, Too Little, Too Soon”) in the Common Room of the NSW Bar Association.
-She was introduced by Anna Katzmann S.C., President of the Association.
+On 6 November 2008 Professor Rosalind Croucher, then a Commissioner of the Australian Law Reform Commission, delivered the 2008 Forbes Lecture, titled “150 Years of Torrens – Too Much, Too Little, Too Soon”, in the Common Room of the NSW Bar Association.
+She was introduced by Anna Katzmann SC, President of the Association.
 Her paper was published in (2009) 31 Aust Bar Review 245.

 Forbes Lecture 2007